Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 It’s likely that employment will change when a move occurs, especially for military spouses.
 The information below will provide you with employment assistance information and resources available such as SECO, MyCAA and MSEP Portals.

 As a rule, employment opportunities in the Las Vegas area are better than the national average.
-Our largest employers are in the gaming industry (hotels/casinos) and the second-largest area of employment is retail sales.
-Clark County School District (CCSD) is also a large employer.
+Our largest employers are in the gaming industry (hotels/casinos), and the second-largest area of employment is retail sales.
+Clark County School District is also a large employer.

-Unemployment compensation may be available for the spouse of a newly-assigned military member or civilian employee.
-For more information contact the Nevada Department of Unemployment, Training, and Rehabilitation.
+Unemployment compensation may be available for the spouse of a newly assigned military member or civilian employee.
+For more information, contact the Nevada Department of Employment, Training, and Rehabilitation.

-The Creech Airman & Family Readiness Center has many employment resources and can assist job seekers who call 702-404-0864.
-We support a weekly Jobseeker email, 432SPTS.FSH.employmentassist@us.af.mil.
+The Creech Military & Family Readiness Center has many employment resources and can assist job seekers by adding them to a Creech Jobseekers distribution email that is emailed out weekly.
+You can call 702-404-0864 or email 432FSS.FSH.employmentassist@us.af.mil.

 Family members may contact the Creech Military & Family Readiness Center for employment assistance.
-The following services are available: Civilian and Federal resume assistance, job referral information, resource library and individual counseling.
-Additionally, the Creech M&FRC provides a weekly jobseekers email which service members and family members may be registered for upon request.
-Email 432SPTS.FSH.Employmentassist@us.af.mil to be added to the job seekers list.
-The Creech M&FRC also hosts job fairs at Creech Air force Base, which are open to family members.
-For information and assistance, email the M&FRC at 432SPTS.FSH.ARFC@us.af.mil.
+They also host job fairs at the Creech Air Force Base, which are open to military, veterans, reserves, spouses and DOW ID holders.
+The following services are available: civilian and federal resume assistance, job referral information, resource library and individual counseling.
+Additionally, the Creech M&FRC provides a weekly jobseekers email for which service members and family members may register.
+Email 432FSS.FSH.Employmentassist@us.af.mil to be added to the job seekers distribution list.

-It is recommended to have all employment records and documents, which includes resumes, SF-50 for those federal employees, most recent performance appraisal, school transcripts, training certificates, and any professional licenses.
+It is recommended to have all employment records and documents, which include updated resumes, SF-50s for federal employees, your most recent performance appraisal, school transcripts, training certificates and any professional licenses.

-Personnel leaving active duty to join the Reserves or Guard in a part-time status are required to complete ALL TAP mandates prior to separation from active duty.
-Traditional Reservists or Guard members on a Title 32 status are not subject to the TAP mandates.
+Personnel leaving active duty to join the reserves or National Guard in a part-time status are required to complete all TAP mandates prior to separation from active duty.
+Traditional reservists or guard members on a Title 32 status are also subject to the TAP mandates.

-If you have any questions about the Transition Assistance Program or would like to schedule one of the Transition tasks, please call the Creech Military & Family Readiness Center 702-404-0864 or email to Transition Assistance Program at 432SPTS.FSFR.TAP@us.af.mil.
+If you have any questions about the Transition Assistance Program or would like to schedule one of the Transition tasks; email: 432FSS.FSFR.TAP@us.af.mil.

 Military Spouses: When you resign your position because of a PCS, you may considering applying for unemployment benefits.
 You contact your home of record to apply for benefits and then follow up with the gaining State you are moving too.
 Apply online or in-person, go to the nearest Dept. of Labor office or online.